t00f/angularjs-lazzy-module-test/README.md

     $ python -m SimpleHTTPServer
     Serving HTTP on 0.0.0.0 port 8000 ...

-Go to your browser at localhost:8000
+Then, go to your browser at localhost:8000